Using Lookup Files

 • When the scheduled search creates an output list, the data is uploaded as a file using the Upload File action.

-• A dashboard query executes that uses the uploaded file to search for suspicious usernames in a repository of logins.
+• A dashboard query executes a Scheduled Search that uses the uploaded file to search for suspicious usernames in a repository of logins.

-Using this method enables a join between a regularly executed query and a dataset.
+Using the Scheduled Search method enables a join between a regularly executed query and a dataset.
 The two datasets could be across different repositories or the same.